 The AMCI logo and "AnyNET-I/O" are trademarks of Advanced Micro Controls Inc. All other trademarks contained herein are the property of their respective holders.

 Revision Record

-This manual, 940-0A013, is the third revision of this manual.
-It adds information on a change in ranges for the Motor Current and Current Loop Gain parameters as well as a new ability to change the motor current while in Command Mode.
-It was first released December 10th, 2015 and applies to all serial numbers 02120734 and above.
+This manual, 940-0A012, is the third revision of this manual.
+It adds information on the Data Format bit in the configuration data.
+It was first released May 11, 2015.

 Revision History